jmrossy/celo-web-wallet/README.md

-# Celo Web Wallet
+# Celo Wallet For Web and Desktop

-A browser-based, mobile-friendly, self-sovereign wallet for the Celo network.
+A lightweight, self-sovereign wallet for the Celo network.

-Ideal for managing small 'hot' wallets or Celo wallets on Ledger hardware.
+Manage small accounts [on the web](https://celowallet.app) or large ones [on your desktop](https://github.com/celo-tools/celo-web-wallet/releases)

+## Desktop Downloads

+The desktop downloads for Mac, Windows, and Linux are hosted here in the [releases page](https://github.com/celo-tools/celo-web-wallet/releases).

 ## Frequently Asked Questions